On the linear convergence of distributed Nash equilibrium seeking for multi-cluster games under partial-decision

 The rest of this paper is organized as follows.
 In Section \ref{section2}, the problem formulation is introduced.
-Section \ref{section3} presents the main result and the proof of main result is given in Section \ref{section4}.
+The designed algorithm and main convergence result are presented in Section \ref{section3}.
 Section \ref{section5} uses a numerical example to show the effectiveness of the proposed algorithm.
 Section \ref{section6} makes a brief conclusion.